 Get more and better online reviews

-This is also one of the best applications of data in the WiFi marketing perspective.
-Using the verified email data collected at WiFi sign in, a venue can send a request to that user once they leave the venue to leave a review on one of the popular review platforms.
-For example, if you wanted to get more Google reviews or more TripAdvisor Reviews then you could push all of your WiFi users towards these platforms to get more exposure.
+Online reviews is one of the best applications of data from a WiFi marketing perspective.
+Using the verified email data collected at WiFi sign-in, a venue can send a request to that user to leave a review on one of the popular review platforms once they leave the venue.